NREL/ReEDS-2.0/README.md

 You can [download docker](https://docs.docker.com/get-docker/) here for your operating system.
 For most operating systems, you should be installing Docker Desktop, which includes the command line version of docker along with “docker dashboard” which provides a graphical interface to monitor running containers.

-Once installed, we’re going to our handy dandy command line and run `docker run hello-world`.
+Once installed, open your command line of choice and run `docker run hello-world`.
 After a second, docker should print to the command line a detailed message explaining what it did in order to print “Hello from Docker!”.
 The gist, is that docker created a container with its own self contained operating system on your computer and instructed that operating system to send a “hello world” message back to your command line.
 Pretty neat!

 Finally, I encourage you to run `docker run -it ubuntu bash`.
 This will download an ubuntu image from docker hub (an online repository of secure docker image), which will be around 30 MBs, it will then set up a new container using the image.
 The `-it` flag indicates that you want an ‘interactive’ mode that will let you enter the command line within this operating system, which you are specifying that you want the commonly used `bash` shell.